oks-erm/quiz-time/README.md

 ![Form](assets/images/readme/home.png)!

-The game starts with a simple home page, it invites the user to enter a name and start the game.
+The game starts with a simple home page, it consists of a heading and a form that invites the user to enter a name and start the game.
 A type of the game is clear from the name, so additional explanations are not needed.
 It includes the Logo (which is a link to the Home page).
-From any point of the website the user can go back to the Home page.
+From any point of the website the user can navigate back to the Home page.

 - **Difficulty Area**